DivanteLtd/storefront-integration-sdk/Dynamic API specification.md

 To integrate the [vue-storefront](https://github.com/DivanteLtd/vue-storefront) with third party platform You should start with building the API around the platform.
 It should be compatible with the following specification to let Vue Storefront app seamlesly use it and process the data.

-The example implementation references/links are provided for the Magento1 module.

 **This is general purpose API** for 3rd party platform integration with Vue Storefront.

-Here you can find some example implementations of this API:
+Here you can find some example implementations of this API for different platforms:
 - [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api/) - NodeJS, this is our default API integrated with magento2
 - [`magento1-vsbridge`](https://github.com/DivanteLtd/magento1-vsbridge/tree/master/magento1-module/app/code/local/Divante/VueStorefrontBridge/controllers) - API implementation done as a native Magento1 module
 - [`coreshop-bridge`](https://github.com/DivanteLtd/coreshop-vsbridge/tree/master/src/CoreShop2VueStorefrontBundle/Controller) - Symfony based implementation for Coreshop,